remla24-team3/lib-version/README.md

-# Version Library
+# lib-version library
-Description of lib-version...
+A version-aware library that can be asked for the version of the lib-ml library.